 As we walked around talking, I was looking for a German bakery.
 Since it's supposed to be a German town/hamlet and I heard German bread was absolutely to die for, I wanted to give it a try.
 It wasn't to be though as the only bakery we came across only sold the usual stuff.

-Went into this shop that sold some really unique stuff like wild hibiscus in syrup (for use with champagne), a whole assortment of Beerenberg items of which Leng Hui bought a Red Wine and Garlic Mustard,
+Went into this shop that sold some really unique stuff like wild hibiscus in syrup (for use with champagne), a whole assortment of Beerenberg items of which Leng Hui bought a Red Wine and Garlic Mustard, very fragrant cinammon sticks and loads more which I can't remember.

 Then there was this candle store which sold scented candles which could last forever - the average would be around 100 hours.
 I believe the largest lasted 400 or so hours.
 The moment I walked into the store though I was immediately reminded of the departmental stores back home where the entire floor sold perfume.